0larszl0/0larszl0/README.md

 </h3>

 <p>In my own time I've taken up several projects over the years, many incomplete but each have helped build the skills that I am still developing today.</p>
 <p>I've decided to showcase some of my work not only to show you readers what I have been able to do, but also to act as a reminder to myself of the successes and failures and the overall journey I have taken thus far.
-I hope my work can inspire others to create something for themselves or for the benefit of others without the sacrifice of another.</p>
+I hope my work can inspire others to take on projects which they can hold with pride.</p>
 <p>The images and videos are included in the following projects:</p>

 <ul>
-   <li><strong>Pygame related</strong>: Pacman & my own platform-shooter I named "<i>Iron Troopers</i>"</li>
+   <li><strong>Pygame related</strong>: Pacman, Pong & my own platform-shooter I named "<i>Iron Troopers</i>"</li>
    <li><strong>Discord bot</strong> named "<i>Lumos</i>"</li>
    <li><strong>Unity Projects</strong> for 2D, 3D and Virtual Reality</li>
    <li><strong>Stock Market Entries</strong></li>
+   <li><strong>Flask-based development for a remastered ChatGPT interface</strong></li>
 </ul>

 <table>